More than half of all food produced in Canada is lost or wasted, report says | CBC News

 According to the research, there are two types of food loss and waste: avoidable, which occurs when produce, for example, makes it to market but is not purchased; and unavoidable, such as when inedible food by-products, like animal bones, are discarded.

-Second Harvest dubs the research as a "world first" because it measures weight using "a standardized system across the whole food value chain," and includes all food types from both land and water, among other features.
+Second Harvest dubs the research as a "world first" because it measures weight using "a standardized system across the whole food value chain," and includes all food types from both land and water.
+It also includes primary data from across the supply chain, among other features.

 - Consumers buying food at the grocery store, particularly when there's a sale, and throwing the surplus away.